bayne/TrafficSignClassifier/writeup.md

 I used a couple approaches to grab traffic sign images.
 I first started with grabbing the top images off of Google for the phrase "German traffic signs".
 This produced some SVG based images which are less realistic but an interesting test case.

 The other approach I used was taking advantage of Google Street View to produce images in a real life setting.
 I did a screenshot and some quick processing to get it in a format that was suitable for the classifier.

+Although the new images had were able to be classified successfully, I could see cases where images could not be classified correctly.
+Since the dataset has under-represented labels, I could see images in those classes that have unusual features (blurry, occluded, rotated) being classified incorrectly.

 ![image](https://cloud.githubusercontent.com/assets/712014/24281902/5f79b91a-1019-11e7-9b53-d0668726537c.png)